 Restriction on Firearms Possession by District Employees

-All firearms and ammunition must be possessed so that they are fully concealed upon the person at all times and tightly secured to the person’s body.
-All firearms must be carried in a holster worn inside the pants, around the chest/upper body, on the front hip, or in a holster worn at the ankle underneath pants or behind the back (per the individual’s Concealed Carry guidelines) Failure keep the firearm or ammunition concealed, keep the firearm or ammunition in an approved locked safe, or leave a firearm or ammunition on campus when school is not in session will result in disciplinary action which may include immediate termination..
+All firearms (provided by the individual) and ammunition (provided by the individual) must be possessed so that they are fully concealed upon the person at all times and tightly secured to the person’s body.
+All firearms must be carried in a holster (provided by the individual) worn inside the pants, around the chest/upper body, on the front hip, or in a holster worn at the ankle underneath pants or behind the back and/or be placed in a secured locked gun safe (provided by the district) during the school day (per the individual’s Concealed Carry guidelines).
+No firearms or ammunition will be left on school grounds when school is not in session.
+Failure keep the firearm or ammunition concealed, keep the firearm or ammunition in an approved locked safe, or leave a firearm or ammunition on campus when school is not in session will result in disciplinary action which may include immediate termination.

-All firearms, ammunition and all accessories (holster, etc.,) must meet the specifications of, and approval of the Idaho County Sherriff Office and/or the certified trainer,
+All firearms, ammunition, accessories (holster, etc.,), and gun safes must meet the specifications of, and approval of the Idaho County Sherriff Office and/or the certified trainer,

 A firearm may only be discharged or brandished on District property in self-defense or in defense of others, and in compliance with Idaho and Federal law.